Schizoaffective Disorder Bipolar Type

 - Impairment in Functioning:

-- Difficulties in daily functioning, including maintaining relationships, managing work or school responsibilities, and self-care.
+- Daily functioning difficulties include maintaining relationships, managing work or school responsibilities, and self-care.

 - Disruptions in occupational functioning and academic performance due to the impact of symptoms.